Nayjest/ai-microcore/README.md

 # AI MicroCore: A Minimalistic Foundation for AI Applications

-**microcore** is a collection of python adapters for Large Language Models and Semantic Search APIs allowing to communicate with these services in a convenient way, make it easily switchable and separate business logic from implementation details.
+**MicroCore** is a collection of python adapters for Large Language Models and Semantic Search APIs allowing to communicate with these services in a convenient way, make it easily switchable and separate business logic from implementation details.